-The DyLAH unit has been designated by the French Ministry of health as National Reference Centre for Rabies (NRC-Rabies).
+The LyEN Unit has been designated by the French Ministry of health as National Reference Centre for Rabies (NRC-Rabies).
 The NRC-Rabies is involved in the control of human rabies in France.
 It is responsible for the laboratory diagnosis of every suspected human case and of any animal that could possibly have transmitted rabies to humans.

 The NRC-Rabies coordonates the epidemiological surveillance of Human Rabies and rabies post-exposure prophylaxis (PEP) in France.
 The NRC annually analyses and publishes PEP exhaustive data and investigates epidemiological changes, to evaluate risks associated with rabies and propose new guidelines of management of post-exposure rabies risk.